NanoMetaML/template/README.md

 Virtual environments are essential for isolating project dependencies and avoiding conflicts between different Python packages.
 We use virtual environments to manage and install project-specific packages, ensuring a consistent and reproducible development environment for all contributors.

-## Setuptools
+## Packaging

-Setuptools is a widely used package management tool for Python.
+Packaging code is a widely used package management tool for Python.
 We use it to define, package, and distribute our code as reusable modules or libraries.
 This makes it easy for others to install and use our code without worrying about dependencies or compatibility issues.

 # Getting Started